 If it is appropriate, you could first try to talk to the person or organisation that you feel has discriminated against you.
 You could also seek assistance to do this, such as through your union or a group of people in your situation.
 You can also ask the organisation that treated you unfairly if they have an internal complaint process where you can make your complaint.
 If you are not satisfied with this process, or you don’t want to deal with them direct, you can contact us.

 We handle complaints of discrimination covered by the Anti-Discrimination Act 1977.
-If you make a complaint to us, we will try to help you and the other party find a way of resolving the matter according to the law.
+If you make a complaint to us, we will try to assist you and the other party find a way of resolving the matter according to the law.
 If you make a complaint to us, you will need to be involved in the process.

 If the allegations in your complaint appear to be covered by the Act, we will conduct an impartial and confidential investigation.